 - Make 16 balls out of the chocolate batter.

 - Flatten each ball in the palm of your hand.
 Place a peppermint patty on each flattened ball and wrap the cookie dough around the peppermint patty so it is covered completely.
 Repeat with the remaining peppermint patties and dough.

 - Place the cookies on a lightly greased cookie sheet.

 - Sprinkle with colored sprinkles, if desired.

-- Bake at 350 degrees for 12 minutes.
+- Bake for 10-11 minutes.

 - Allow the cookies to cool for 4-5 minutes on the cookie sheet, then transfer them to a wire rack to cool completely.